johlym/johnathan-org/src/_posts/2015-05-03-18-resources-for-getting-started-with-wordpress.md

 #### Tuts+ – Sam Parkinson

 Another WordPress pro, Sam Parkinson, has a rather [exhaustive tutorial](http://code.tutsplus.com/tutorials/how-to-create-a-wordpress-theme-from-scratch--net-706) on creating a WordPress theme from scratch.
-Parkinson covers the structure of a theme, what the files should look like, and what various functions look like that you’ll likely be using.
+Parkinson covers the structure of a theme, what the files should look like, and what various functions look like that you'll likely be using.

 ### Buy

-It’s ok to admit that you’re not good at developing WordPress themes.
-I’ll admit that, too.
-Here’s a list of my favorite theme developers.
+It's ok to admit that you're not good at developing WordPress themes.
+I'll admit that, too.
+Here's a list of my favorite theme developers.

 #### Ecko Themes

-[Their shop](http://ecko.me) doesn’t have a lot in it, yet, but the quality is great and the price points are exactly where they need to be.
+[Their shop](http://ecko.me) doesn't have a lot in it, yet, but the quality is great and the price points are exactly where they need to be.

 #### ElegantThemes

 This shop has been around for a while and [their list of themes is extensive](http://www.elegantthemes.com).
 At the time of this article, they have 87 themes that come as one large package for $69.
-That comes out to be around $.80 a theme. if you’re a developer or want lifetime access, you’re looking at still low prices of $89/year or $249 one time.
+That comes out to be around $.80 a theme. if you're a developer or want lifetime access, you're looking at still low prices of $89/year or $249 one time.

 #### Mike McCallister

-He’s been in it for a while and his [collection of themes](https://array.is/wordpress-themes/) serves a wide audience and great support comes with each theme.
+He's been in it for a while and his [collection of themes](https://array.is/wordpress-themes/) serves a wide audience and great support comes with each theme.
 You can buy each theme individually or get access to the whole collection [for $199](https://array.is/).

 ### Free

-It’s also OK to go with a free WordPress theme if you’re finding what you looking for without spending any money.
+It's also OK to go with a free WordPress theme if you're finding what you looking for without spending any money.
 Frankly, WordPress themes can be expensive, too.

 #### Modern Themes

-The team behind [Modern Themes](http://modernthemes.net) is shooting for creating quality themes that don’t cost money.
-Just because a theme doesn’t have a price tag on it, doesn’t mean it has to be sub-par.
+The team behind [Modern Themes](http://modernthemes.net) is shooting for creating quality themes that don't cost money.
+Just because a theme doesn't have a price tag on it, doesn't mean it has to be sub-par.
 Modern Themes hosts a variety of themes that cost zero dollars, with premium options that offer up additional features for a fraction of the price of most premium themes.

 #### Anders Noren

 A Swedish developer, [Anders Noren](http://www.andersnoren.se) creates great WordPress themes, mostly for free.
-As someone who’s used several of this themes in the past, I can vouch for the quality.
+As someone who's used several of this themes in the past, I can vouch for the quality.

 #### WordPress.org